elastic/connectors/docs/DEVELOPING.md

 ##### `client_secret`

-The secret id to authenticate with SharePoint Online.
+The secret value to authenticate with SharePoint Online.

 ##### `tenant`